Top Answers to Hadoop Interview Questions

 hive> insert overwrite directory '/' select * from emp;

-You can write your query for the data you want to import from Hive to HDFS.
-The output you receive will be stored in part files in the specified HDFS path.
+We can write our query for the data we want to import from Hive to HDFS.
+The output we receive will be stored in part files in the specified HDFS path.

 21. Which companies use Hadoop?